AshKyd/briscycle/site/brisbane-city/western-freeway-bikeway/index.md

               - -27.621728535596112
 ---

-The Western Freeway Bikeway is a cycleway that runs parallel to the Western Freeway from the west of Toowong all the way south through to Richlands.
+The Western Freeway Bikeway is a cycleway that runs parallel to the Western Freeway & Centenary Highway from the west of Toowong all the way south through to Sumner.

-The bikeway is the best way to get to the western suburbs of Brisbane, and connects to the <a href="../bicentennial-bikeway/">Bicentennial Bikeway</a> via 1500 metres of on-road cycling.
+The bikeway is the best way to get to the western suburbs of Brisbane, and connects to the <a href="../bicentennial-bikeway/">Bicentennial Bikeway</a> via 1500 metres of on-road cycling through Toowong.

+## Hill climbing

+This bikeway has some of the best downhill sections in Brisbane, but obviously what goes down must come up again.

+The outbound section from Toowong to Taringa must be one of the longest sustained inclines on a bikeway in Brisbane, and there are several other climbs and descents on this route.

+If you haven't done much cycling before you should take it easy and bring lots of water.
+And if you're planning to ride to work you'll almost certainly need to shower at an end of trip facility.

+## Things to do & see

+This route tends to be more of a commuter route, but there are several parks and destinations that you might be interested in.

+At the Brisbane end the bikeway starts at Anzac Park which is great for picnics and barbecues.
+Or across the Canon Garland Overpass it's a short ride to the sprawling Mt Coot-tha Botanic Gardens which is is a destination in itself.
+Or if you're up for a climg, visit the peak of Mt Coot-tha.

+Cliveden Park in Fig Tree Pocket is a green space with exercise equipment, junior cycle training tracks, a playground and a drone training area.

+{% image "./site/brisbane-city/western-freeway-bikeway/PXL_20241027_050540334.MP.jpg", "Paperbark trees line a lagoon full of lillypads.
+A path curves around and a bridge crosses the water", "alignright", "The Edenbrook bikeway in Sinnamon Park is a short, but lovely ride" "alignright" %}

+Further south across the Brisbane River you'll arrive at Jindalee Skate Park which is a short ride to DFO.
+And there's another generous riverside shared bike & pedestrian path all the way to the heritage Rocks Riverside Park & Oxley Wharf.

+A short detour from Rocks Riverside Park is the Edenbrook Bikeway, which is a shared path winding through the rainforest environment of Edenbrook Park, which links via back roads to Darra Station.

-<h3>Riding to work on the Western Freeway</h3>
+## Riding to work on the Western Freeway

-The Western Freeway is part dedicated cycleway, part shared path and part on-road cycling.
+The Western Freeway is a largely dedicated offroad cycleway.

-There are entrances onto the bikeway at regular intervals along the route, including access to Indooroopilly, Kenmore, Jindalee and Forest Lake to name a few.
+Heading outbound, the route from Toowong to Indooroopilly is fully off-road and bike-only.
+After this you'll hit the occasional road crossing where you must stop and give way to traffic.
+Once you cross the railway past Sumner the bikeway starts to fall apart into a mix of on road and footpaths.

-The cycleway ends near Mount Coot-Tha Road at Toowong, so if travelling to the city you should turn onto Sylvan Road and follow it until you reach Land Street, and subsequently the underpass to the <a href="../bicentennial-bikeway/">Bicentennial Bikeway</a>.
+Heading inbound cycleway ends near Mount Coot-Tha Road at Toowong, so if travelling to the city you should turn onto Sylvan Road and follow it until you reach Land Street, and subsequently the underpass to the <a href="../bicentennial-bikeway/">Bicentennial Bikeway</a>.

-<h3>Things to do &amp; see</h3>
-This route tends to be more of a commuter route, but there are a few things to do along the way if you're up for an adventure.

-There are a number of parks including Anzac Park, Moore Park, Clivedon Park and Rocks Riverside Park where you can enjoy a picnic or barbecue.
-There's also the Botanic Gardens, Sir Thomas Brisbane Planetarium and the Mount Coot-Tha lookout.

-Unlike many Brisbane cycleways, the Western Freeway is somewhat hilly, so if you haven't done much cycling before you should take it easy and bring lots of water.
+The bikeway stops at:

+- Anzac Park/Canon Garland Overpass to Mt Coot-tha
+- Equinox St playground, Taringa
+- Julie St, Indooroopilly
+- Indooroopilly Cricket Club, with an underpass connection to Carinya Street on the opposite side of the motorway.
+- Moggil Road
+- Witton Road
+- Market Street North & South, via an underpass connection
+- Fig Tree Pocket Road
+- Norman Street
+- Musgrave Street
+- Spinkbrae Street, north of the Brisbane River
+- Jindalee Skate Park, with connections to DFO, Rocks Riverside Park
+- Kooringal Drive, Jindalee
+- Sinnamon Road, Jindalee
+- Capitol Drive, Jindalee
+- Dandenong Road, Mount Ommaney
+- Mount Ommaney Shopping Centre, with an underpass to Glen Ross Road
+- Andaman Street, north end
+- Andaman Street, south end
+- Sumners Road, Jamboree Heights
+- Bullockhead Street, with a connection to Darra railway station
+- Cycleway ends at Ipswich road, though you can continue further south on-road